 Will Artificial Intelligence (AI) take your job?

-It’s a question that’s been on the minds of many for years now.
+It’s a question that’s been on many for years now.
 It’s true; artificial intelligence is advancing at a fast pace.
 But this statement that AI will steal your jobs in the future can almost be considered a myth.
 The idea that AI will replace all human activities and take over the tasks of the modern world is simply hypothetical.

 Can Artificial Intelligence (AI) take over the world?